CICCIOSGAMINO/machine_learnig/README.md

 ### Reinforcement Learning
 In reinforcement learning, a computer program interacts with a dynamic environment in which it must perform a certain goal (such as driving a vehicle), without a teacher explicitly telling it whether it has come close to its goal or not.

+### Detail
+Here you can find only the main algorithms used in Machine Learning for a complete course surf the web, there are a very good one in Caltech Institute.